Narbase/Kunafa/README.md

 ---
 ## Getting started
 ### Prerequisite
 Before running Kunafa, make sure you have `npm` installed.
-To check if it installed, run
+To check if it is installed, run

     npm -v